 PROBLEM POSSIBLE CAUSES CHECKS/SOLUTIONS Water backs up into shower and/or 1.
 Gray waste tank is full Dump waste tanks. shower will not drain 2.
 Shower drain basket plugged Clean shower drain basket of hair and debris Holding tanks will not dump when the valve handle is pulled 1.
 Tank contents frozen Try to dump again after you have moved to a warmer climate (above 40°F) 2.
-Dump valve broken Call Traveler's Assistance Monitor panel says tank full after they have been dumped nel says tank full after Non-RV toilet paper used and now hung Do not
+Dump valve broken Call Traveler's Assistance Monitor panel says tank full after they have been dumped Non-RV toilet paper used and now hung up on sensors Do not run water into tank for a while to let the sensors dry out, then try again.
+If still not reading properly, try to flush out the tanks several times at dump station